goreleaser/goreleaser/www/docs/customization/hooks.md

 If any of the hooks fails the build process is aborted.

+## Complex commands

+If you need to do anything more complex, it is recommended to create a shell script and call it instead.
+You can also go crazy with `sh -c "my commands"`, but it gets ugly real fast.

 ## Pro Features

 With [GoReleaser Pro](/pro), things are a bit more flexible: you can specify the dir, enviroment variables and also global after hooks.